beyarkay/masters-thesis/src/03_lit_review.md

 application of the model depends on the dataset collected, however some high level trends can be noticed.
 The datasets being classified often take the form of a multi-dimensional time series.
 Figure \ref{fig:03_models_glove_based}
 shows the models used over time for glove-based gesture recognition.
-The colour of each point indicates the number of citations of each paper.
-"None" indicates that the paper did not attempt to process the data after it was captured from the glove.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_models_glove_based}
+    \caption[Models used for glove-based gesture recognition]{Classification
-    \caption{Classification models used for glove-based gesture recognition.
+    models used for glove-based gesture recognition.
     NNs are any models based on Neural Networks, RNN are Recurrent Neural Networks, FFNNs are Feed-forward Neural Networks, SVMs are Support Vector Machines, KNNs are k-Nearest Neighbours, CNNs are Convolutional Neural